naveensep14/smartbuds/DEPLOYMENT_GUIDE.md

 ## **🚀 Ready to Deploy?**

-Your SmartBuds educational platform is ready for production!
+Your SuccessBuds educational platform is ready for production!
 Choose Vercel for the best experience, or any of the other options for your specific needs.

 **Estimated Deployment Time: 5-10 minutes**